Some Lagrangian quiver Grassmannians for the equioriented cycle: Equivariant cohomology

 The edge label $(a,b,c)$ stands for the polynomial $ax+by_0+cy_1$.
 Let us denote the vertices with numbers 1-13 from the bottom up and from left to right.
 A basis $(\xi_i)_{i=1}^{13}$ for the equivariant cohomology is given by equivariant classes of the closures of the cells $C_\J^{sp}$, and is shown in the following tables.
 Each entry shows the component on vertex $j$ (which labels the column) of the basis element $\xi_i$.
-Each table shows the basis elements of a given degree, as stated in the top left corner.
-If a vertex has no column, it means that the components on that vertex are 0 for all basis elements in the table.
+Each table shows the polynomials that make up the basis elements of a given degree, as stated in the top left corner.
+Since the basis vector relative to a vertex $\J$ has nonzero components only on vertices $\J' \ge \J$, we leave out the unnecessary columns.
 Note that the tables for positive degrees were split into two for spacing reasons.

 \newgeometry{left=1.25cm, right=1.25cm}

 \restoregeometry \end{appendices}